odfdata/wiki-ipfs/contracts/README.md

 ## Current deployment

 We're currently migrating to Filecoin Virtual Machine, in their EVM-compatible version.
-Due to the fact that Wallaby testnet keeps getting reset, it's hard to write a contract address.
+Due to the fact that hyperspace testnet keeps getting reset, it's hard to write a contract address.
 We'll add the deployed version once a permanent testnet (or mainnet) is released.